Higher moments of the pair correlation function for Sato-Tate sequences

 for a positive constant $D$ in the pair correlation sum.
 The use of alternative trace formulas such as the Petersson trace formula leads to lower values of $D$ than those obtained by the Eichler-Selberg trace formula, but causes the same problem if we want the above error term to go to zero.

-\item In \cite{BS}, the ``expected" value of $R_2(g,\rho)(f)$ upon averaging over $f \in \mathcal F_{N,k}$ was obtained for positive integers $N$ and $k$ such that $N$ is prime and $k$ is even.
+\item In \cite{BS}, the first moment of $R_2(g,\rho)(f)$ upon averaging over $f \in \mathcal F_{N,k}$ was obtained for positive integers $N$ and $k$ such that $N$ is prime and $k$ is even.
 The techniques can be readily generalized to all levels $N$.
 Accordingly, a modified version of the result of \cite{BS} has been stated above. \end{enumerate}